 We read the latest books.
 We consult with experts and peers on how to handle the growing number of challenges they will face, and we seek to anticipate what our best role will be in their development.

-But we may overlook preparing for what will likely be our longest role in their lives…a healthy parent adult child relationship.
+But we may overlook preparing for what will likely be the longest role in their lives…a healthy parent adult child relationship.

 By virtue of sheer biology, we will always be their parents.
 But by virtue of age and development, our relationships will change over the years, with perhaps the biggest change being once our children have reached adulthood.